numba/numba/docs/source/developer/repomap.rst

   on the host, but not the data.
 - :ghfile:`numba/callwrapper.py` - Handles argument unboxing and releasing
   the GIL when moving from Python to nopython mode
-- :ghfile:`numba/ctypes_support.py` - Import this instead of ``ctypes`` to
-  workaround portability issue with Python 2.7
 - :ghfile:`numba/cffi_support.py` - Alias of numba.typing.cffi_utils for
   backward compatibility (still needed?)
 - :ghfile:`numba/numpy_support.py` - Helper functions for working with NumPy